StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             derivatives
       --binary-parameters BINARY_PARAMETERS BINARY_PARAMETERS BINARY_PARAMETERS
                             Initial values for binary parameters
-      --norm NORM           Normalization for the phaseogram.
+      --emin EMIN           Minimum energy (or PI if uncalibrated) to plot --emax EMAX           Maximum energy (or PI if uncalibrated) to plot --norm NORM           Normalization for the phaseogram.
 Can be 'to1' (each profile normalized from 0 to 1); 'mediansub' (just subtract the median from each profile); default None